amicaldo/strapi-google-maps/README.md

 cd ./strapi-google-maps
 ```

-Install the dependencies using npm and compile the react application and server side part of this plugin.
+Install the dependencies using npm and compile the server side part.

 ```bash
 npm install
 npm run build
 ```

 From your project's root directory, enable the plugin inside `./config/plugins.js`.